Frequently asked questions

 If your workplace would like to become a corporate partner for Mayday, please contact firstname.lastname@example.org.

-Are there any healthy and safety requirements if i'm planning an active event?
+Are there any health and safety requirements if i'm planning an active event?

 Keep it safe